by Vern S. Poythress

 In the long run, you should definitely use unicode-encoded Greek and Hebrew.

 First, you need unicode-based Greek and Hebrew fonts.
 There are several.
 SBL Hebrew, available through the SBL website, will probably become the standard for biblical Hebrew.
 But there are restrictions on its commercial use.
 I recommend Ezra SIL Hebrew as a font without such restrictions.
 The Gentium font is also good, and includes glyphs for many languages.
 For Greek, New Athena Unicode or Gentium or FreeSerif will do.
+I recommend Galatia, published by SIL.
 The Greek Font Society offers others.
 SBL has now come out with one.

 Installing your Greek and Hebrew fonts